ethereum-optimism/design-docs/governance/delegation-interop.md

 # Problem Statement + Context

-The existing `GovernanceDelegation` and `GovernanceToken` contracts do not support interoperability, thus making the voting power fragmented across all of the potential L2 chains.
-The negative consequence of this is that tracking delegations becomes a much harder task when users have partially delegated to many different users that may or may not be on the same chain.
+As described in the [advanced delegation](advanced-delegation.md) design document, the `GovernanceToken` contract supports advanced delegation by integrating with the `GovernanceDelegation` contract.
+However, the `GovernanceDelegation` contract does not support interoperability, which means that when the `GovernanceToken` gets deployed across networks in the Superchain, the total voting supply in OP Mainnet may decrease as the token would be fragmented across other networks.

-However, pushing all of the logic onto the `GovernanceToken` proves to be problematic given the potential flood of messages that may be out of sequence or have many smaller transfer events prior to a single delegation event.
-The following section aims to outline a solution to correct this as well as ensure that relayers still have the proper incentives to handle these messages.
+Therefore, this design document aims to modify the `GovernanceDelegation` contract to support cross-chain delegations of voting power, maximazing user experience and ensuring that relayers have the proper incentives to handle cross-chain messages of delegations. messages.

 # Alternatives Considered